dedis/popstellar/be1-go/docs/README.md

 create/return a `message.Error` and intermediate methods should propagate it up by wrapping it until it reaches a point where `Socket.SendError` is invoked.

+The hubs have a separate goroutine that is not shown in the flowchart and that sends a `Heartbeat` message to the servers every 30 seconds.

 ##### Message definitions

 All messages are defined in the `message` package.
 Please note that the JSON-RPC